Virginia motorists are entitled to compensation after an automobile wreck caused by another. This includes all property damage to their cars.

 Virginia law defines “diminished value compensation” as the amount of compensation that an insurance company pays to a third party vehicle owner, in addition to the cost of repairs, for the reduced value of a vehicle due to damage.

-In other words, a diminished value claim allows you to recover the resale value of your car.
 The resale value must factor in the stigma naturally associated with a car after it’s been in an accident.

-Even if you can repair the car, CarFax and other companies will record its history.
 Imagine being on a car lot, choosing between two cars identical in every respect except that one has been in a wreck.
 Which one would you pick?

 Should I File a Diminished Value Claim?